mrlinuxfish/dotfiles/README.md

 Use `stow [directory]` to link dotfiles to the correct location.
 Note: some directories, such as the pacman directory, cannot be stowed into your home foler and be correctly installed

+## install.sh ##
+I am currently working on getting this script to correctly backup files and prompt the user for what package groups to install